Anika-Jha/Comp_Srch/README.md

 Comp_Srch is a CLI and web-based tool designed to retrieve compound information from multiple biochemical databases, including KEGG, HMDB,and PubChem.
 The tool automates the process of searching for compound IDs, extracting synonyms, and cross-referencing data for enhanced accuracy.

-single compound search - img and details batch processing, dossier , download dossier reverse lookup
+single compound search - img and details batch processing, dossier , download dossier, KEGG pathways if available reverse lookup

 Uses fuzzy logic for HMDB search.